 The result?
 A widening gap between the number of available job openings that require specialized skills and the number of workers who possess these skills.
-According to a study, the manufacturing skills gap could result in 2.1 million unfilled jobs by 2030 in the U.S. alone.
+According to a study on labor statistics, the manufacturing skills gap could result in 2.1 million unfilled jobs by 2030 in the U.S. alone.

-As the manufacturing industry struggles to bridge this gap, the question arises – how can the manufacturing sector attract and retain skilled workers to ensure growth and sustainability?
+As the manufacturing industry struggles with skilled talent shortage, the question arises – how can the manufacturing sector attract and retain skilled workers to ensure growth and sustainability?

 8 Reasons for the Skilled Labor Shortage in Manufacturing

-While the COVID-19 pandemic made it harder for manufacturing organizations to find and keep the talent they need to satisfy production expectations, there was a severe skilled labor shortage in the manufacturing sector long before the pandemic hit.
+While the COVID-19 pandemic made it harder for manufacturing organizations to find and keep the talent they need to satisfy production expectations, there was a severe shortage in the global labor market in the manufacturing sector long before the pandemic hit.
 In fact, a 2018 study estimated that more than 8 million manufacturing jobs could go unfulfilled globally by 2030.
 Let’s explore the reasons behind the labor shortage in manufacturing.

 1. Ageing workforce

 As the baby boomer generation approaches retirement age, many skilled and experienced experts are leaving the manufacturing industry.
 One in four American workers, 20% of UK workers, and 22% of Canadian workers are over 55 and employed in the industrial sector, according to statistics.
 30% of the manufacturing workforce in South Korea is above 50.
 The loss of important knowledge, expertise and skills plays a big role in the manufacturing skills shortage.
 It is also getting harder to find workers who have the skills and credentials needed to fill open positions.